Hadjigeorgakis Kornesios: Descendants and the Hadjigeorgakis Kornesios Mansion

 Hadgigeorgakis spent a portion of his wealth in building a mansion in the upper class Ayios Antonios area in Nicosia, close to the Archbishop's residence.
 After his execution his estate was confiscated and his family suffered several years of exile and imprisonment.
 Hatice Hanim, of the Turkish family of Magnisali, bought the mansion for 13,000 kuruş.
-In 1830, Tselepi Yiangos, the Dragoman's youngest son, returned from Constantinople and bought the mansion with a loan he received from the Archdiocese.
-Tselepi Yiangos settled there with his wife Iouliani, née Vondiziano.
+In 1830, Yiangos Tselepi, the Dragoman's youngest son, returned from Constantinople and bought the mansion with a loan he received from the Archdiocese.
+Yiangos Tselepi settled there with his wife Iouliani, née Vondiziano.
 He died in 1874 and his wife remained at the mansion with the family of her niece Ourania Zachariadou Oikonomidi, whom she had adopted for she had no children of her own.
 The mansion was then inherited by Ourania's four daughters.
 The last tenant, Julia Piki, died in 1979.